lauensmr/MDExample/Workshop_Module2.md

 With a repository to store our code in, and an S3 bucket that will be used for our CI/CD artifacts, lets add to the CI/CD stack with a way for a service build to occur.
 This will be accomplished by creating an [**AWS CodeBuild Project**](https://aws.amazon.com/codebuild/).
 Any time a build execution is triggered, AWS CodeBuild will automatically provision a build server to our configuration and execute the steps required to build our docker image and push a new version of it to the ECR repository we created (and then spin the server down when the build is completed).
 The steps for our build (which package our Java code and build/push the Docker container) are included in the `~/environment/aws-modern-application-workshop/module-2/app/buildspec.yml` file.
 The **buildspec.yml** file is what you create to instruct CodeBuild what steps are required for a build execution within a CodeBuild project.

 To create the CodeBuild project, another CLI input file is required to be updated with parameters specific to your resources.
 It is located at `~/environment/aws-modern-application-workshop/module-2/aws-cli/code-build-project.json`.
-Similarly replace the values within this file as you have done before from the MythicalMysfitsCoreStackOutput.
+Similarly replace the values within this file as you have done before from the MSKAppModOutput.
 Once saved, execute the following with the CLI to create the project:

 ```
 aws codebuild create-project --cli-input-json file://~/environment/aws-modern-application-workshop/module-2/aws-cli/code-build-project.json